Welcome To Our Website

 Our website provides interesting articles and helpful ideas on pursuing your personal research.
 We update the website frequently, so please check back often.
 If you have any comments or suggestions you'd like to pass along, please feel free to send us an email.
 Click on the "Contacts" tab for the proper person to address.

 The Farmington Genealogical Society meets on the third Tuesday of each month, September through May except December at the Downtown Branch of the Farmington Library, located at 23500 Liberty Street in Farmington, Michigan.
 We begin our meetings at 6:30 pm with discussion of our research -- both good and bad, giving each other encouragement as well as solutions.
-The time for our speaker is 7:00 pm.
+Our speaker presentation begins at 7:00 pm.

 The Library is one block west of Farmington Road and 1 block south of Grand River.
 There is parking at the library and behind the businesses that face the west side of Farmington Road, as well as a parking lot just south of the library, behind the CVS store.
 Click this link to Google Map.